Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

 |(1) `Positive`|The positive side has precedence and the Composite returns `maxValue`.|
 |(2) `Negative`|The negative side has precedence and the Composite returns `minValue`.|

+> [!NOTE]
->__Note__: There is no support yet for interpolating between the positive and negative over time.
+> There is no support yet for interpolating between the positive and negative over time.

 ### 2D vector